e280/authlocal/README.md

 &nbsp; 🥷 **pseudonymous.** no need for personal information.
 &nbsp; 💖 **free and open-source.** protocol, not product.

+**own your identity.**
+each identity is recoverable from a permanent seed code.
+don't lose it. don't share it. it's yours, *forever.*

 **websites never see your seed code.**
 they only see crypto-proof of the identity you selected.

-**own your identity.**
-each identity is recoverable from a secret 18-word seed code.
-don't lose it. don't share it. it's yours, *forever.*

 > *"keep it secret. keep it safe."*
 > &nbsp; &nbsp; *— gandalf, fellowship of the ring*